ardauzun0/magniview/README.md

 ---

-## **Conclusion / Sonuç**
+## Conclusion

-With its fast, customizable, and user-friendly structure, **Magniview** ensures a professional image display solution in your projects.
+With its fast, customizable, and user-friendly structure, **Magniview** ensures a professional image and video display solution in your projects.

-**Magniview**, hızlı, özelleştirilebilir ve kullanıcı dostu yapısıyla projelerinizde profesyonel bir görsel sunum çözümü sunar.